Security

 • Integrity — data cannot be tampered with between peers.

-• Authentication — the TLS certificate is bound to the peer’s identity key.
+• Authentication — the TLS certificate and request signature are bound to the paired peer identity.

 Since Salut peers verify each other by fingerprint (not by certificate chain), self-signed certificates provide the same security guarantees as CA-signed ones for this use case.